Table of Contents:

 Photography Tip #8: Study the Professionals

 Become a student.
 Study the photos in home decor magazines and catalogs.
-Look at the professional photos at top websites like Houzz.com etc. (that use professional photographers’ photos).
-I like to study catalogs like Pottery Barn (since they come to my house and are always close at hand, I might as well make use of them 🙂 Study the composition, angles, lighting, height, styling.
+Look at the professional photos at top websites like Houzz.com etc. I like to study catalogs like Pottery Barn Since they come to my house and are always close at hand, I might as well make use of them.
+Study the composition, angles, lighting, height, styling.
 Hone your eye and emulate their results.

 Photography Tip #9: Use a “Real” Camera

-Here is the camera Jodie and I use and recommend (and the best price and packages we’ve found):
+Here is a package for the camera I use (and the best price and packages we’ve found):

 The Big Camera vs. Smartphone Debate